-As one of the two forms of vaporization, evaporation is a process by which a liquid turns into a gas or vapor below its boiling point.
-And it occurs on the surface of the liquid.
-There are several factors influencing the evaporation rate, such as temperature, humidity, the surface area of the liquid and other elements.
+Evaporation is one of the types of vaporization, which is a surface phenomenon compared to the boiling.
+Evaporation refers to a process by which a liquid turns into a gas or vapor below its boiling point occurring on the surface of the liquid.
+The equipment used for the evaporation is called evaporators, which have various types, such as rotary evaporators, falling film evaporators and other evaporators.

 Types of Evaporation